scouten/ericscouten.travel/content/2021/04-21+dallas-to-seattle/day-1-dallas-to-lubbock/index.md

 [extra]
 markers = "markers.js"
 track = "track.kml"
+distance = "516 km / 321 mi"
+route = "Dallas to Lubbock, Texas" lat = 32.892
+lon = -99.644
+zoom = 8
 +++

 I'd long been curious about the Texas Panhandle region, but never had a compelling reason to actually visit.
 That reason recently appeared in the form of a family matter that required me to go _to_ Dallas quickly, but left me with time to come home slowly and thoughtfully.

-Herewith, Day 1 of my sojourn from Dallas to Seattle through lonely west Texas:
+Herewith, Day 1 of my sojourn from Dallas to Seattle starting in west Texas:

 <!-- more -->